Efficient CHAD: Complexity Proof

 \section{Complexity Proof}

 Because the derivative program now lives in a monad, the (generalised) complexity criterion (\cref{eq:complexity-criterion-generalised}) has to be modified to include its handler, $\tRun{}{}$:

 Since $\tRun{}{}$ takes an initial environment cotangent (to be accumulated into) as an additional argument, we need to provide one; we generalise over which environment the monad is initialised with to enable a proof by induction.
-The constant $\crungam$ is from \cref{fig:envm-api}.
+The constant $\crungam$ is from \cref{fig:envm-api} (see below for a discussion).

 The next step is to account for amortisation, by subtracting incoming potential from the cost of the scrutinised expression (i.e.\ making incoming potential available as free computation steps), and adding outgoing potential to its cost (i.e.\ declaring outgoing potential as additional computation steps).
-This yields the criterion of \cref{eq:theorem-phi} (in \cref{sec:key-ideas}).
-We prove this statement by induction on $\trm$; \cref{sec:proof-sketch} gives a proof sketch illustrating the main ideas.
+This yields the following criterion: (the same as \cref{eq:complexity-criterion-monad} except for the highlighted third line)